About The Aspiring Scholars Program

-The ASPIRE Program is a Comprehensive Studies Program (CSP), formerly Educational Opportunity Program, which offers admission consideration to students who would like additional academic support services and programs to prepare them for a successful transition into the college environment.
+The Aspiring Scholars Program is a Comprehensive Studies Program (CSP), formerly Educational Opportunity Program, which offers support to motivated first-year students by providing access to services and programs that prepare them for a successful transition into the college environment.
 The program is for Pennsylvania residents who are traditional first-year applicants and plan to begin their studies in the fall semester of any given academic year.

-Consideration for admission to the Berks ASPIRE program includes, but is not limited to, the following criteria:
+Consideration for admission to The Aspiring Scholars Program at Penn State Berks includes, but is not limited to, the following criteria:

 - Must demonstrate financial need

-- Successful completion of the ASPIRE Application and an interview with the ASPIRE Coordinator
+- Must complete the program application and an interview with the Program Coordinator

 Summer Bridge Program